CIfA acknowledges there needs to be a culture change around equality and diversity practice in archaeology.

 To start this process, FAME, Prospect and CIfA have issued a joint statement setting out their commitment to tackling bullying, harassment and discrimination in archaeology

 CIfA also formed an internal working party of its own Advisory Council to consider where CIfA should lead on equality and diversity matters and where it should play a supporting role.
 The recommendations in the report are now being used to advise on the order of priorities for CIfA to address.

 CIfA resources for equality and diversity

 - CIfA Equality and Diversity Group - membership is free to CIfA members and £10 per year for non-members

-- CIfA Code of Conduct and Policy on Equal opportunities in archaeology - all accredited professional of CIfA have agreed to abide by the Code of conduct.
+- CIfA Code of Conduct and Policy statements - all accredited professional of CIfA have agreed to abide by the Code of conduct.
 Policy statements support the Code by setting out good practice

 - Professional ethics case studies